espsrc/somachine2021/README.md

 ![SOMACHINE](tutorials/SOMACHINE_LOGOS.png)

-This repo hosts the conda environments and materials to be deployed at the spsrc.
+This repository hosts the materials for the school and the conda environment needed to execute them.

 ## School materials